radekkozak/letter/README.md

 </div><br>

-## Letter is a minimalistic *cat-like* app that delivers a digest of your RSS feeds as templated newsletter.
+## a minimalistic *cat-like* app that delivers a digest of your RSS feeds as templated newsletter.
 <br>

 **How this works?
 Simple!** Every day at 11 am (or at time of your choosing) *letter*  runs on the server via `cron` and fetches all RSS feeds from your